vuestorefront/vue-storefront/docs/guide/cookbook/data-import.md

 So it has means to protect a newer version of documents making it sure immutable from an older version of it, and `version_conflict_engine_exception` is one of them.

 Repeating the same request would simply resolve the conflict.
-But if it doesn't, sending a flag `conflicts=proceed` should ignore the conflict, however, you should take responsibility for consequences of those force updates.
+But if it doesn't, sending a flag `conflicts=proceed` should ignore the conflict, however, you should take responsibility for consequences of those force updates. [more info](https://www.elastic.co/guide/en/elasticsearch/guide/current/optimistic-concurrency-control.html)

 <!-- `cleanup` method will run the delete query with `conflicts=proceed` for you.
 ```bash